Key takeaways

 What is a building maintenance checklist?

 A building maintenance checklist is an organized guide that a property manager uses to keep track of necessary maintenance on a property.
-A building maintenance checklist includes preventative maintenance.
+A building maintenance checklist includes preventative property maintenance.

 It can’t be overemphasized how much a checklist helps keep a property manager organized.
 While maintenance is a high priority, it’s far from the only urgent responsibility a property manager has to worry about.
 Many aspects of a property manager’s job can’t be neatly organized into a checklist like maintenance can, which is why it’s important you take the opportunity to do so.

-Additionally, seasonal maintenance makes it necessary for property managers to have separate maintenance checklists for different times of the year (depending on the property’s location).
+Additionally, seasonal maintenance makes it necessary for property managers to have separate maintenance checklists for different times of the year depending on the property’s location.

-Building maintenance checklist CTA
+free building maintenance checklist

 Plumbing and electricity-related tasks are probably the first things that come to mind when undertaking property maintenance.
 But there are a lot of other tasks to keep in mind when making your building maintenance checklist.